lightecoder/spring-boot-rest/README.md

 ### Spring Boot project for saving data from HTTP response to data base.

 ## Description
-This is a mini project that loads JSON data from the HTTP REST server to the database.
+REST API project.
+Spring Boot project for saving data from HTTP server response to the database.
+We have end-points which persist some data in JSON format.
+We need to obtain data from these end-points via OkHttpClient and than to store its data in the PostgreSQL database.
+The main demand was used SpringBoot framework for creating an app.
+Participation - This is a mini project that loads JSON data from the HTTP REST server to the database.
 The code is covered by unit tests that check the functionality.
 I also implemented MVC for the ability to display data on HTML pages and perform CRUD operations, validation input data on HTML pages.

 1. The project is executed on SpringBoot.
 2. Build Maven.
 3. Http client OkHttp.